Natural Wellness Technologies Pty. Ltd.

 Your health data belongs to you (not us), and you can decide how it is used

 : We believe you should control your own biological health data, and our goal is to make it easy for you to see, export, and delete your own information.
 It's also up to you to decide how your data on Vively can be used.
-If you don't wish to contribute your personal data for product improvement and metabolic health research purposes, you can opt out of that sharing by sending us an email at firstname.lastname@example.org.
+If you don't wish to contribute your personal data for any particular purpose (for example, product improvement or metabolic health research purposes), you can opt out of that sharing by sending us an email at firstname.lastname@example.org.

 We'll never access or use your information in ways you haven't agreed to.We respect your right to privacy and will protect your information

 : We'll work to collect as little information as needed to provide a valuable service, and we will continually look for ways to collect less.
-We will keep your information secure by prioritising data security in every decision we make, and by ensuring that our security practices stay up-to-date.We don’t monetise your data
+We will keep your information secure by prioritising data security in every decision we make, and by ensuring that our security practices stay up-to-date.We don’t sell your data to advertisers or marketers

 1. What personal information do we collect?